 Messrs.
-David, Lacey and Nelsen have been nominated to serve as Class I directors and have each elected to stand for reelection.
-Each director to be elected will hold office from the date of their election by the stockholders until the third subsequent annual meeting of stockholders or until his successor is elected and has been qualified, or until such director's earlier death, resignation or removal.
+Berns and Cooper and Ms. Samuels have been nominated to serve as Class II directors and have each elected to stand for reelection.
+Each director to be elected will hold office from the date of their election by the stockholders until the third subsequent annual meeting of stockholders or until his or her successor is elected and has been qualified, or until such director's earlier death, resignation or removal.